ethamb/Osprey/.github/PRIVACY.md

 ## User Liability

 Some providers may require a valid license or API key.
 Although those options might be enabled by default, if you enable any integration, you must ensure you have the right to do so.
-Osprey makes no guarantee that enabling a non-free integration complies with the provider’s Terms of Service.
+Osprey makes no guarantee that enabling an integration complies with the provider's Terms of Service.
 Any legal, financial, or technical issues arising from unauthorized use, such as service suspension, inaccurate threat data, or TOS violations, are solely your responsibility.
 Osprey is provided "as-is."
 We are not liable for interruptions, errors, or claims resulting from unauthorized API calls.
 Use third-party services at your own risk.
 You agree to hold Osprey and its maintainers harmless from any claims, damages, or costs related to enabling or using integrations you are not licensed to use.

 ## Changes to This Privacy Policy